Ortaköy Mosque

-This structure is symbolic of the district of Ortaköy as it has a distinctive view of the Bosphorus Strait of Istanbul and the Bosphorus Bridge.
-The mosque is visible from Bosphorus cruises and ferries.
+This structure is symbolic of the district of Ortaköy and is often photographed, as it offers a distinctive view of the Bosphorus Strait of Istanbul and the Bosphorus Bridge.

 History

 On the site of the present-day Ortaköy Mosque there was previously a small mosque built in 1720 and ruined during the Patrona Halil Uprising in 1731.
 The current mosque was commissioned by the Ottoman sultan Abdülmecid I and built or completed around 1854 or 1856 (the exact dates of construction vary between scholarly sources).
 Its architects were Armenian father and son Garabet Balyan and Nikoğos Balyan, who worked as a team and who also designed the nearby Dolmabahçe Palace and the Dolmabahçe Mosque in 1853–1855.

-The single dome of the mosque was originally built using bricks.
-However, the dome developed cracks throughout time and was ready to collapse, so a new dome was reconstructed using concrete.
-In 1894, there was an earthquake that damaged the mosque, and it also suffered a minor fire in 1984.
+The mosque was damaged in the 1894 Istanbul earthquake, and it also suffered a minor fire in 1984.
 Thus, the structure has undergone a number of repair and restoration work in its time.
-Today, it is in fair shape.
+After the 1894 quake, the mosque was repaired by the Ministry of Foundations in 1909, and the original fluted minarets were replaced with more austere masonry work.
+The single dome of the mosque was originally built using bricks and it developed cracks over time.
+By the 1960s, the building was also starting to lean and the dome was ready to collapse, so its foundations were reinforced and a new dome was reconstructed using concrete.
+The mosque reopened in 1969.A three-year restoration project by the General Directorate of Foundations was completed in 2014, at a cost of almost 7 million liras.
+The mosque was officially reopened on 6 June 2014 with a ceremony attended by Recep Tayyip Erdoğan, the Prime Minister at the time, and other government officials.